harshnova/Quality-Engineering/quality-engineering-demo/README.md

    npm update
    npm link
    ```
-4. For the purpose of hackathon, three sample tests are included.
-One sample performance test and two sample UI functionality tests are there on mantra labs website.
+4. Three sample tests are included.
+One sample performance test and two sample UI functionality tests are there on Mantra Labs website.

 5. To execute the performance test, run the following command: